• Home

 San Fransokyo Street — every corner has new details to discover, and the Vibe teen club is hidden behind one of these shopfronts.

-I'll say it directly: San Fransokyo Street is the best-themed area I've ever seen on a cruise ship.
-Based on the alternate-universe city from Big Hero 6, it recreates the Golden Gate Bridge, the Painted Ladies, and neon-lit Japanese market streets in extraordinary detail.
-I kept forgetting I was on a ship.
+We will say it directly: San Fransokyo Street is the most impressively themed area we have ever seen on a cruise ship, and other reviewers we trust (including Travel While Nerdy and Scott Gustin) have reached the same conclusion independently.
+Based on the alternate-universe city from Big Hero 6, it recreates the Golden Gate Bridge, the Painted Ladies, and neon-lit Japanese market streets in extraordinary, layered detail.
+You enter through a "subway" passage and emerge into a working street scene of overlapping shopfronts, kiosks, street art, arcades and cinemas.
+We have repeatedly forgotten we were on a ship.

-This is where you'll find the Big Hero Arcade (not a typical ship arcade — each game is built around a Big Hero 6 character), Baymax Cinemas (a genuine four-screen movie theatre showing first-run Disney films), and the tween and teen clubs — Edge (ages 11–14) and Vibe (ages 14–17) — cleverly disguised as shopfronts.
-Teenagers will love this area.
+This is where you will find the Big Hero Arcade (each game is built around a Big Hero 6 character — not a generic ship arcade), Baymax Cinemas (a genuine four-screen movie theatre showing first-run Disney films), and the tween and teen clubs — Edge (ages 11–14) and Vibe (ages 14–17) — cleverly disguised as shopfronts.
+If you are sailing with teenagers, this zone is the reason it is bearable for them.

 4. Town Square — Princess Territory Done Right